api-platform/docs/core/errors.md

 ## Message Scope

-Depending on the status code you use, the message may be replaced with a generic one in production to avoid leaking unwanted informations.
+Depending on the status code you use, the message may be replaced with a generic one in production to avoid leaking unwanted information.
 - If your status code is >= 500 and < 600, it will be only thrown in debug environments (dev and test).
 In production, a message matching the status code provided will be thrown.
 If you are using an unofficial HTTP code, a generic message will be thrown instead.
 - in any other cases, your exception message will be sent to end users